I'm selecting one obscure movie from every year since I was born to watch and recommend.

 #25 – Quantum Of Solace (2008)

 I bet the opening scene had some impressive stunt work.
 It’s impossible to tell because it’s edited by a chimpanzee hopped up on PCP, utterly destroying the scene.
 Then we get to the opening title sequence, featuring Alicia Keys absolutely slaughtering a song that’s already so-so, at best.
 So, the movie is already problematic from the get go.
 Then more of the chimpanzee editing kicks in.
 I absolutely hate the editing of this movie.
 I can’t possibly stress that enough.
 I can’t pay attention to anything else in this movie because the editing turned it into garbage.
 It drove me crazy on first viewing, and it does even more so on repeated viewings.
 It makes Michael Bay movies look competently edited.
 I don’t think I can stand watching this one again after this.
 It was a real struggle for me to get to the end.
 It’s not a huge loss, as the script for the movie is kinda so-so (partially the result of a writer’s strike) and the cast is merely passable, though Olga Kurylenko is pretty good as Camille Montes and Giancarlo Giannini makes a welcome return as Mathis, reprising his Casino Royale role.
-The most disappointing thing, though, is that the set design and production of the desert building and the final reel in general is fantastic stuff, but like the rest of the movie it’s held back by destroyed by the incompetent editing.
+The most disappointing thing, though, is that the set design and production of the desert building and the final reel in general is fantastic stuff, but like the rest of the movie it’s held back and destroyed by the incompetent editing.
 Possibly the worst edited action movie I’ve ever seen, Bond or otherwise.

 #26 – Casino Royale (1967)